 I used frozen shredded zucchini in this recipe.
-Fresh zucchini will work just fine.
-Prep your fresh zucchini by shredding it and putting it into a bowl with 1 tsp. of salt.
-By the time your bacon is ready, the zucchini will be ready to squeeze out the extra liquid and add it to this recipe.
+Fresh zucchini will also work beautifully.
+Prep the fresh zucchini by shredding it and placing it into a bowl with 1 tsp. of salt.
+Set it aside for a bit.

 - Preheat the oven and prepare the muffin holes.